-Related work In control theory, guaranteeing safety in the presence of unmodeled dynamics is often interpreted as the problem of ensuring stability of the underlying control law with respect to an uncertain dynamic system model (Zhou and Doyle 1998).
-In this setting, controllers can be gradually improved by estimating the unmodeled dynamics and updating the control law based on this estimate.
-Safety can be guaranteed by ensuring that either the controller is robustly stable for all possible models within the uncertainty specification (Berkenkamp and Schoellig 2015; Berkenkamp et al. 2017) or the system never leaves a safe subset of the state space (Ostafew et al. 2016; Aswani et al. 2013; Akametalu et al. 2014; Moldovan and Abbeel 2012; Turchetta et al. 2016).
-Both methods require a system model and uncertainty specification to be known a priori, which must be accurate enough to guarantee stability.
-In contrast, in our setting we do not assume to have access to a model of the system, but aim to directly optimize the parameters of a control algorithm, without violating safety constraints.
+In control theory and robotics, safety is often guaranteed by designing controllers that are robust with respect to errors in a given dynamical model of the system (Zhou & Doyle, 1998).
+To avoid the conservatism that comes with designing robust controllers, these methods can be combined with machine learning in order to improve the model estimate while guaranteeing that the system remains stable (Berkenkamp & Schoellig, 2015; Berkenkamp et al., 2017) or never leaves a safe subset of the state space (Ostafew et al. 2016; Aswani et al. 2013; Akametalu et al. 2014).
+In the case when the system model is known, but safety constraints are not, Moldovan and Abbeel (2012), Turchetta et al. (2016) use planning methods to safely explore the state space.
+These methods either require or learn a dynamics model of the system, which can be challenging in practice.
+In contrast, we do not assume to have access to a model of the system, but aim to directly optimize the parameters of a control algorithm, without violating safety constraints.